Quarterback16/BeatTheStreak/BeatTheStreak/ReadMe.md

 ## Features

- 1. Load Season - will be a way to intialise a season with teams that have their positions initally assigned.
+ 1. Pick batters that will get a hit the next game they play.

 ## Backlog

  1. Allow for double headers
  2. Only pick 1, 2, 3 or 4 in the batting order
+ 3. Only pick from top teams (team mendoza line)

 ## Configuration
  1. The Stattleship API key from Environmental variable